- Country of Origin: Italy

-Facts of note: Good resistance to cold, peacock spot and the olive fly.
-Not withstanding the delicate quality of the flesh, this cultivar is very valued and is used and appreciated all around the world.
+- Facts of note: Good resistance to cold, peacock spot and the olive fly.
+Not withstanding, the delicate quality of the flesh makes this cultivar very valued and is used and appreciated all around the world.
 Not compatible with auto harvesting.

 - Pollenizer: Self-fruitful, often grown with Frantoio, Leccino, or Pendolino

 Olive trees come potted and are self-fruitful (produce both male and female flowers on the same tree).
 Even if a pollenizer is not required, mixing varieties can help increase yields.
 See suggested trees under "Pollenizer" for each variety.
 Evergreen, long-lived, beautiful ornamental with soft gray-green foliage.
 The ideal time of year to plant olives is in early fall.
 Alternately early spring is another good time of year to plant olives.
 The slow growing trees reach about 25’–30’ in maturity.

 Thrives in hot summers but will tolerate coastal regions too.
 Winter temperatures shouldn’t drop below 22°–25°F (green fruit will be damaged at 32°F), but average winter temperatures above 50°F will inhibit fruiting.
 Drought resistant trees grow in alkaline soils with little fertilization.
 Plan your planting location to provide good drainage.

 The potted trees will be about 18"-36” tall from the bottom of the pot to the top of the tree, approximately 1/8”–1/4” diameter (measured just above the graft).